Table of contents

 - Places money or property in trust for the charitable organization

 - Incurs unreimbursed expenses while performing volunteer services for a charitable organization

-The Court held that four factors will be considered in determining whether services are “to or on behalf of” a charitable organization for purposes of determining whether incidental expenses incurred while volunteering are deductible (remember, services for the benefit of an organization such as time or professional expertise are not deductible), the Court considered the following factors:
+The Court held that four factors will be considered in determining whether services are to or on behalf of a charitable organization for purposes of determining whether incidental expenses incurred while volunteering is deductible (remember, services for the benefit of an organization such as time or professional expertise are not deductible), the Court considered the following factors:

 If a taxpayer can demonstrate a strong affiliation with the organization, it is more likely that the unreimbursed expenses were incurred on behalf of the organization.